sfluegel05/metaNNvis/results/report.md

 _Priority 1_ marks methods which are important and were implemented right away.
 These methods have also been used for the [evaluation](#evaluation).
 Methods marked as _priority 2_ are considered to be useful, but not essential to the project.
 Those methods are implemented as well, but are not part of the evaluation.
-_Priority 3_ is used for methods which are deemed not important to this project and thusly are not integrated into the tool.
+_Priority 3_ is used for methods which are deemed not important to this project and thus are not integrated into the tool.

-The aim of this selection is to capture a wide range of different approaches, for instance including both gradient-based and perturbation-based methods.
-This also means that of similar method pairs like Feature Ablation and Occlusion, usually only one method is included.
-Basic, often-used methods are given an advantage compared to more specialised ones as well.
-For this reson, GradCAM for example has a higher priority than the GradCAM variants.
-Additionally, methods which are known to fail sanity checks ([Adebayo et al., 2018](#adebayo2018); [Sixt et al., 2020](#sixt2020)) such as Guided Backpropagation have been excluded.

 # MetaNNvis Implementation